MediaLight Flex (4 meter) 6500K CRI 95 Bias Lighting System

 What are ColorGrade™ Chips?

-Our LED chips are measured in both a lab with an integrating sphere and perpetually matched with a spectrophotometer and the human eye.
-Without perceptual matching, you can have different lights with 6500K that have a different look.
+Our LED chips are measured in both a lab with an integrating sphere and perpetually matched with a spectrophotometer and an array of photographic sensors.
+Without perceptual matching, you can have different lights with 6500K that have a vastly different look.
 Ever notice how two different displays from different manufacturers, even when properly calibrated, can still look slightly different?
 We select our bins of LEDs to maintain accuracy and consistency between production runs.

 Why did we build it?